Telegram Hacking Channels: A Continued Risk

 Stolen Data

-Telegram hacking channels often serve as marketplaces for stolen data.
+Telegram hacking channels often serve as marketplaces for stolen data such as combolists.
 Users can trade, sell or buy datasets containing sensitive personal information such as credit card details, email credentials, and more.
 The sale of such data not only leads to direct financial losses for individuals and businesses but also fuels identity theft and fraud.
+Telegram is also a hotbed for selling stealer logs, one of the primary risks to enteprise companies today.

 These channels distribute hacking tools and malicious software.
 From basic phishing kits to sophisticated ransomware, these tools are shared freely or sold among the channel members.
 Such easy access to hacking tools lowers the barrier to entry for aspiring malicious actors and amplifies the potential scale and frequency of cyber attacks.